 Diagnosis Evaluation of Autonomic Insufficiency The autonomic nervous system regulates physiologic processes.
 Regulation occurs without conscious control, ie, autonomously.
 The 2 major divisions are the Sympathetic system Parasympathetic... read more of autonomic neuropathy is based on demonstration of autonomic failure and of a specific cause of neuropathy (eg, diabetes, amyloidosis).

 Autoimmune autonomic neuropathy may be suspected after a viral infection.

-Ganglionic anti–acetylcholine receptor antibody A3 is present in about half of patients with autoimmune autonomic neuropathy and is occasionally present in patients with other autonomic neuropathies.
+Tests to detect serum ganglionic nicotinic acetylcholine receptor antibody alpha-3 (anti-ganglionic AChR [α3-AChR ] antibody) may be done.
+This antibody is present in about half of patients with autoimmune autonomic neuropathy and is occasionally present in patients with other autonomic neuropathies.

 Treatment of Autonomic Neuropathies